-- In October 2013, we terminated our existing distribution agreements in Norway and Australia in order to sell directly to hospitals in each country beginning January 2014.
-The agreements required us to pay approximately \$0.4 million in exchange for the purchase of their customer list for our products and minimal inventory. - In 2014, we entered into definitive agreements with eight former Xenotis distributors in Europe in order to terminate their distribution of our Omniflow II biosynthetic vascular grafts and begin selling direct to hospitals in those geographies.
-The agreements required us to pay approximately \$1.3 million in exchange for the purchase of customer lists and inventory.
+- In 2014, we entered into definitive agreements with eight former Xenotis distributors in Europe in order to terminate their distribution of our Omniflow II biosynthetic vascular grafts and begin selling direct to hospitals in those geographies.
+The agreements required us to pay approximately \$1.3 million in exchange for the purchase of customer lists and inventory. - In 2015, we entered into definitive agreements with seven UreSil, LLC (UreSil) distributors in Europe in order to terminate their distribution of our newly acquired valvulotome and begin selling direct to hospitals in those geographies.
+The agreements required us to pay approximately \$0.2 million in exchange for the purchase of customer lists and inventory. - In August 2015, we entered into a definitive agreement with Grex Medical Oy (Grex) our distributor in Finland in order to terminate their distribution of our products and begin selling direct to hospitals in Finland as of January 1, 2016.
+The agreement required us to pay approximately \$0.2 million in exchange for the purchase of customer lists and a non-compete agreement.